Zoology (ZOO)

 Through the Zoology major, students take an interdisciplinary approach to studying animals, including through animal biology, ecology and evolution, and deepen their studies with hands-on experiences, including organism-specific lab courses.

-After building a foundation in the biological sciences, Zoology majors have the flexibility to choose courses in topics of interest to them, including mammalogy, ornithology, herpetology and fish biology.
+After building a foundation in the biological sciences, Zoology students have the flexibility to choose courses in topics of interest to them, including mammalogy, ornithology, herpetology and fish biology.

 With their mix of practical experience, gained through lab, field and research courses, and knowledge, including in strategies for conservation at the individual, population and community levels, Zoology graduates are well prepared for a wide range of careers in public and private sectors.